In a city famous for its many palaces, the former Royal residence known as Amba Vilas is an exceptionally grand building among grand buildings.

 Most visitors consist of Indians from outside Mysore, usually in large family groups.
 A handful of youths roam the site offering to sell sandalwood souvenirs and silver chains, a common occurrence in a region where young children are sent off to work, instead of schools, to meet the daily living demands of families.

 When entering the palace, visitors are restricted to the residence garden and are able to view the main palace only from a distance.
-If you're lucky, you may also catch a live performace by local musicians.
+If you’re lucky, you may also catch a live performance by local musicians.

 If you’re up for a new experience, enjoy a ride on the pony-cart.
 The driver will take you around the outside of the complete palace and bring you to the main gate.